-The Old Court House is a low two-storey building with pedimented gable to High Street and four-bays facing Well Street.
+The Old Court House is a low twostorey building with pedimented gable to High Street and four-bays facing Well Street.
 It has a coursed painted whinstone gable end and long rubble elevations with ashlar dressings.
 The ground floor shop additions date back to 19th century.
-Details include a bulls eye window at the pediment and the clock tower.
+Details include a bulls eve window at the pediment and the clock tower.
 The tower has been lowered and a pyramidal slated roof added.
 The bell dates back to 1660 but the original clock was replaced at a later stage.
 The building was also a prison and had the schoolhouse on the first floor.

-Arden House - Category B listed, c1860

-This former British Linen Bank has a twostorey symmetrical façade of polished, red sandstone ashlar has three wide bays and classical details.
+Arden House - Category B listed, c1860 This former British Linen Bank has a two- storey symmetrical façade of polished, red sandstone ashlar has three wide bays and classical details.
 The central bay has a recessed door set behind a doorpiece of Corinthian columns and pilasters, with a similarly detailed window above.
 The outer bays consist of tripartites on each floor set in shallow linking panels and ground floor windows with apron panels.
 Other detailing includes a plinth and moulded cill band to first floor as well as entablature, parapet and corniced end stacks.
+Star Hotel - Category C listed, 1860 The Victorian styled Star Hotel was built in 1860 and is considered to be the narrowest hotel in Britain.
+This three- storey building has a narrow three-bay frontage and polished red sandstone ashlar with rendered flanks.
+The original balustrade is missing and steps have been altered.
+The central three-storey canted bay also has a panelled parapet detail and four window openings.
+Other details include narrow flanking windows, a hood-moulded bipartite and star shield in gable head.